 Bankruptcy and Other Ways to Avoid Foreclosure

-As mentioned above, you may be able to prevent a foreclosure on your home.
-Common defense tactics against foreclosure include the following:
+You may be able to prevent a foreclosure on your home.
+Common defense tactics against this include the following:

 - Bankruptcy.
 If you decide to file a Chapter 7 or Chapter 13 bankruptcy petition, the court will issue an automatic stay.
 This means that creditors have to stop all collections and foreclosure proceedings.
 This will give you time to determine how you will pay off your debts and whether you can realistically catch up on your mortgage and continue to make payments.

 - Mortgage Modification.
 If a lender approves your loss of mitigation application, a lawyer can help you negotiate with your bank for revised terms of your mortgage.
 This will allow you to make smaller, more manageable monthly payments.
 If your mortgage is the only debt causing financial trouble for you, mortgage modification can help you avoid foreclosure and bankruptcy.